When Should a VRF System Be Replaced?

 Years when control board failures begin like clockwork

-What this means in practice: those are statistics.
+Those are statistics.
 They're useful for depreciation schedules, capital planning spreadsheets, and insurance valuations.
 But statistics are averages — they account for the system that got lucky and ran 18 years, the one that was barely used in a part-time office, and the one in a climate-controlled server room.
 They don't account for what we see in the field every week.

 From our experience — and we're saying this as technicians who are physically on these systems every week, not analysts reading reports — year 12 is the real benchmark for replacement planning.
-We don't say that to sell replacements.
-We say it because our service records show it with striking consistency: somewhere between year 10.5 and year 12, the cost curve on maintaining a VRF system goes vertical.
-By year 12, most commercial VRF systems have already consumed the majority of their remaining useful life in repair costs, and the efficiency degradation has compounded to the point where you're paying significantly more per ton of cooling than a new system would cost to operate.
+Somewhere between year 10.5 and year 12, the cost curve on maintaining a VRF system goes vertical.

 The statistics say 15.
 Our benchmark is 12.
 Plan around the benchmark, and be pleasantly surprised if you make it to 15.